w87wang/food-item-calculator/README.md

-A simple experiment making a cash register calculator with CoffeeScript with Jasmine tests
+A simple experiment making a cash register calculator with CoffeeScript and Jasmine tests